Language עב

 Google Search Console (GSC) is an essential tool for website owners and SEO professionals.
 It provides valuable insights into how your site is performing on Google and highlights areas where you can improve to increase organic traffic.

-In this post, we’ll focus on two powerful sections of GSC: the Performance and Indexing tabs.
+In this post, we’ll focus on three powerful sections of GSC: the Performance, Indexing, and Links reports.
 These areas provide critical data that, when used effectively, can significantly enhance your SEO strategy.

 1. Identify Keywords with High Impressions and Low CTR